frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/visualization-urdf-rviz copy.md

 ## Create your first robot

-In this part of the tutorial, you are supposed to create a 2 DOF robot arm in simulation.
+In this part of the tutorial, you are supposed to create a mobile robot with 2 individually actuated wheels.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/shared/ros/mobile_robot.png)